debops/debops/docs/defaults-configuration.rst

   Specifies if a Logical Volume should exist (``present``) or not (``absent``).

 ``force``
-  Bool.
+  Boolean.
 If present and ``True`` allows ``lvol`` module to shrink or remove Logical Volumes.

 List of optional filesystem parameters:

 ``fs``
-  Bool.
+  Boolean.
 Enables or disables creation of a filesystem in the new Logical Volume (existing Logical Volumes are not affected).

   By default, a filesystem specified in ``lvm_default_fs_type`` variable is